Westland Wasp

-The Westland Wasp is a small 1960s British turbine powered, shipboard anti-submarine helicopter.
-Produced by Westland Helicopters, it came from the same P.531 programme as the British Army Westland Scout, and is based on the earlier piston-engined Saunders-Roe Skeeter.
+The Westland Wasp is a small 1960s British turbine-powered, shipboard anti-submarine helicopter.
+Produced by Westland Helicopters, it came from the same Saunders-Roe P.531 programme as the British Army Westland Scout, and is based on the earlier piston-engined Saunders-Roe Skeeter.
 It fulfilled the requirement of the Royal Navy for a helicopter small enough to land on the deck of a frigate and carry a useful load of two homing torpedoes.

-The Wasp seriously damaged the ARA Santa Fe submarine in 1982 during the Falklands war.